A Guide to Interactions Between Cats and Humans

 Factor Two: Time with People

-A cat has to spend quality time around people to be comfortable with people.
+A cat has to spend quality time around people in order to be comfortable with people.
 Obvious, right?
 The more a cat is handled and the closer she lives near people, especially within her critical window of development, the more socialized she will be.
 The less a cat is in contact with people, the more unsocialized she will be.

 For example, a stray cat who spent most of her life with humans may approach people at first.
 But the longer she spends outdoors without regular human contact, the less socialized she will become.